Reviews You Can Rely On

 Companion App/Connectivity

 The F80 uses Bluetooth to connect to your device or heart rate chest strap.
-The machine can be paired with the free SOLE app, which doesn't enhance its usability but records your workouts on a tablet or phone.
+The machine can be paired with the free SOLE app, which enhances its usability by recording your workouts on a tablet or phone.
 It can also be paired with the SOLE+ app (also free), which has a slightly cleaner user interface but only barely enhances its usability.
-Sole also offers a STUDIO app for a monthly fee of $39 that includes over 3000 prerecorded classes with instructors, music, and the ability to earn Fitcoin, a Sole virtual currency that gives you ranking on a virtual leaderboard.
+Sole also offers a STUDIO app for a monthly fee of $39, which includes over 3,000 prerecorded classes with instructors, music, and the ability to earn Fitcoin.
+This Sole virtual currency determines your ranking on a virtual leaderboard.
 Your STUDIO membership can be used on all Sole fitness equipment and allows you to track your workouts and progress.
 Notably, the apps preinstalled on the tablet favor entertainment over fitness, but the machine can be used with any fitness app.
-Some of the models we've tested recently utilize Bluetooth FTMS, allowing enabled apps to control and adjust the treadmill for you, simulating a natural experience.
-This model uses Bluetooth but does not feature Bluetooth FTMS.

 sole f80 - while the basic layout is functional and easy to use, the 10.1"...